ashakhatri007/CeptreDocs/pages/Learn/TypesAndTerms.md

 inductively.
 For example, the natural numbers can be defined as consisting of zero and the successor of any natural number.

 Note that the Ceptre web editor *only* supports simple terms.
-The web editor refers to types as *sets* because they are defined by simply listing the terms.
+Thus, types must be defined by exhaustively listing the terms; the web editor refers to types defined in this way as *sets*.

 ## Syntax
 Types and terms are defined as follows: